eduardz1/Master-Thesis/chapters/sota.typ

 // talk about how at first Hawen was only parallelized on CPU, big picture of the software and some perfomance

-// Maybe here I can talk about tools and technologies?
 == HAWEN <hawen-chapter>

 // The @HAWEN software is a Fortran-based library designed to simulate the propagation of waves in a given medium (what we will call from now on the _forward problem_) and reconstruct the physical properties of a non-directly accessible medium (the _inverse problem_) @x-HAWEN.
 It is a general purpose tool which can be used in fields such as medical imaging, geophysics, helio-seismology, and more.
 The software achieves so by solving the wave equation in the frequency domain.